 Medicine Bow Trail is a 6.9 mile heavily trafficked loop trail located near Saratoga, Wyoming that features a lake and is rated as difficult.
-The trail is primarily used for hiking and camping and is accessible from June until November.
+The trail is primarily used for hiking and camping and is best used from June until November.

 Rocky scramble at higher elevation, subalpine wildflowers are plentiful.
 Very steep and follows switchbacks up to the highest points on the Snowy Range.